milimarg/corewar/README.md

 # corewar

-Epitech project where you create programs, called champions, that fight.
+First year Epitech project where you create programs, called champions, that fight.
 The project is split in 2 parts: an assembler and a virtual machine to run an arena, where programs fight.

 ## Compilation